-The company is well positioned in the market place and is in a period of expansion aimed at broadening and intensifying positions in carefully selected investment areas.
+The company is well positioned in the marketplace and is broadening and intensifying positions in carefully selected investment areas.
 Safika has a presence on five continents.